stephenmcnanna/3d-printed-rc-car/README.md

 ### Fabrication & Assembly
 - Breadboard and jumper wires for prototyping
-- Solder and heat shrink tubing for final electrical connections
+- Solder for final electrical connections
 - Hand tools for tolerance adjustment and mechanical assembly